-The Muruca framework is currently used by several Digital Libraries.
+The Muruca framework is currently used by several Digital Scholarly Editions.

 For the Muruca latest version at work, see:

-Burckhardtsource is the Digital Library of the correspondence to Jacob Burckhardt.
+Burckhardtsource is the Digital Scholarly Edition of the correspondence to Jacob Burckhardt.
 It includes manuscripts, diplomatic transcriptions, metadata and a semantic edition based on Pundit.
 Content and metadata can be searched through an advanced browsing system.
 Data are visualized through a timeline and a map.

 Net7 was involved to design and build the digital archive where all this data are stored and made accessible on the web: